farsonJava/catalog/README.md

 These are all attributes contained in the HTML form- its values depend on which item in the shop you click on.
 The email is of course derived from the session state, and the item is built out of the content of the request.

 As we mentioned earlier,
 .equals method overriding allows our hashmap to recognize equality despite objects having different memory addresses and not really being the same.
-In the instance of our cartItem object, it's name property determines its equality and therefore we are able to reason within this method about new cartItem objects being created as the same keys (if they have the same name) to keep increasing their quantity- while retaining their complex properties and allowing them to be parameterized dynamically by whatever data in the request corresponds to their fields.
+In the instance of our cartItem object, its name property determines its equality and therefore we are able to reason within this method about new cartItem objects being created as the same keys (if they have the same name) to keep increasing their quantity- while retaining their complex properties and allowing them to be parameterized dynamically by whatever data in the request corresponds to their fields.